executablebooks/markdown-it-py/docs/development.md

      "how to learn programming" are not accepted.
    - Don't ask us to break [CommonMark](http://commonmark.org/) specification.
      Such things should be discussed first on [CommonMark forum](http://talk.commonmark.org/).

-## Notes for NPM packages

-To simplify search:

-- add to `package.json` keywords `markdown-it` and `markdown-it-plugin` for plugins.
-- add keyword `markdown-it` for any other related packages.

 ## FAQ